 Sheppard Pratt also considered refinancing it’s then outstanding Series 2012A (fixed rate) and Series 2012B (variable rate) Bonds if more favorable terms could be secured.

 With the assistance of Wye River, Sheppard Pratt evaluated its financing alternatives and its capacity to support additional debt to fund its CIP.
 Based on that assessment, Sheppard Pratt elected debt-finance $100 million of the $185 million CIP.
 Wye River conducted a financing solicitation on behalf of Sheppard Pratt for both capital markets and bank based financing solutions.
-After consideration of over ___ financing proposals, Sheppard Pratt selected a bank-based financing with a 30 year amortization term and a conventional fixed interest rate committed for 15 years.
+After consideration of multiple financing proposals, Sheppard Pratt selected a bank-based financing with a 30 year amortization term and a conventional fixed interest rate committed for 15 years.
 Because it received such favorable pricing and terms, Sheppard Pratt was able to (1) refinance its Series 2012A Bonds at a lower rate and with a longer commitment term and (2) refinance its Series 2012B Bonds at a favorable fixed rate in the face of potential rising short-term rates.